marianapatcosta/js-slots-cra/README.md

 JS Slot Machine is a Progressive web app with a regular slot machine game that has the logos of main JS-related tools as symbols.

+## Implemented Functionalities
+- 9 Pay Lines

 ## Available Scripts

 In the project directory, you can run:

 ### `yarn install`

-Installs all the dependencies required to run and develop this application.
+Installs all the dependencies required to rmaun and develop this application.

 ### `yarn dev`